paulahitz8/PlatformerGame/README.md

  - F2 for starting at the beginning of the current level
  - F5 for saving the current game state
  - F6 for loading the previous state
- - F9 for viewing colliders/logic
+ - F9 for viewing colliders/logic/paths
  - F10 to enter God Mode
+ - F11 to enable/disable FPS cap to 30
+ - C to teleport between checkpoints

 ## Developers